quattor/quattor.github.com/_posts/2015-09-29-lal-workshop-summary.md

 ULB tested Aquilon deployment but failed

- * Kerberos configuration: no Krb available at ULB
+ * Kerberos configuration: no Kerberos available at ULB
  * Config files provided by the RPM refer to /ms filesystem
  * Used the last version available as a RPM: pretty old...